-James Canton’s previous book, The Oak Papers, was selected as a Radio 4 Book of the Week and has had a strong critical reception.
-Grounded builds on Canton’s reputation in nature writing but has a broader appeal.
+Previous books include Grounded which opens up the sacred spaces of the past and The Oak Papers, selected as a Radio 4 Book of the Week and has had strong critical reception.

 Grounded